Birmingham Police Department: History

+Founding and early history

 When Birmingham's first city government took office in 1871 under Mayor Robert Henley, he appointed a City Marshal, O. D. Williams, to direct the efforts of two patrolmen, Robert Bailey and Henry Clay Atkins.
 Henley made himself available to assist with patrols if needed before he was forced to resign due to tuberculosis.

 The second administration, under James Powell, took office on January 6, 1873 and installed W. G. Oliver as Marshal.
 He initially commanding a force of three patrolmen, Ed Taylor, Robert Bailey and A. Robinson, but the young department was expanded with ten new recruits over the course of that year.
 Those included W. L. Cantelou, Jule Wright, James Armstrong, William Harris, J. D. Lykes, M. Hagerty, William Clay, J. L. Ellison, W. W. Coxe and John Coxe.
 That force held strong for the next year, but was reduced back to five men, headed by E. G. Taylor, during William Morris' second administration in 1876.
 Under Thomas Jeffers's administration, it was reduced back to three, with Ben Plosser commanding William Seay and John B. Lewis.
 Plosser was succeeded by L. M. Teal in 1878.

 Mayor A. O. Lane elevated the city government beginning in 1882.
 He brought W. G. Oliver back as Marshal and also appointed John Thompson to serve as Captain of Police, commanding officers G. W. Merritt, J. A. Brock, J. A. Mingea, W. S. Nelson, J. S. Barksdale, C. K. Dickey, G. J. Tomlin and T. P. Hagood.
 The annual payroll for the department was $540 in 1882.
 A new set of uniforms was required to be worn while on duty.